 In my article about side-hustles, I covered the basics of getting just the right domain for your new project.
 Today, I'll go into further detail so that we have all the bases covered.

 The domain name has to make sense for the product or service you are offering.
 If you are your brand, using your name makes sense.
 However, in most cases, you want to make sure that when users see your domain name, they have a pretty good idea of what you offer.

 Next, you want that domain name to be easy to remember and type.
 Using slang or words many won't recognize is not wise.
 If you choose to spell a common word differently, be prepared to do a heck of a lot of marketing to get that to stick.

-In that case, you'll also need to register the commonly spelled version in case folks forget.
-You can then have the additional domain(s) pointed at your site so they land there anyway.
+In that case, you'll also want to register the commonly spelled version in case folks forget.
+If that version is not available — then rethink your entire plan.
+Why send your visitors to someone else's website?

 Short & Intuitive

-The shorter and more understandable the better.
-Also keep in mind that the longer your domain, the longer your email address will be too.
-For example: [email protected]
+The shorter and more understandable, the better.
+Also, keep in mind that the longer your domain, the longer your email address will be—for example, [email protected]

 Avoid Potential Confusion

 You don't want to use a domain that includes trademarked words or can be confused with existing trademarks.
 If you do, you will hear from the trademark holder's attorneys.

 In addition, stay away from words that can easily be misspelled or that have more than one meaning.
 If you do use terms that are easily misspelled, here again register both versions.